New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Introduction

-Recent works have elevated the statement of the Connected Wedge Theorem to a precise equivalence \cite{zhao2025proof,lima2025sufficientGCWT}.
-It shows that the existence of $O(1/G_N)$ mutual information between the two input regions $V_1$ and $V_2$ is equivalent to he non-emptiness of a generalized bulk scattering region, denoted as $\tilde{S}_E$.
-This region is defined as the intersection between the entanglement wedge of the union of input regions (excluding the wedges of the individual input regions) and the entanglement wedge of the union of output regions (similarly excluding the wedges of individual output regions).
-This result provides a complete geometric characterization of quantum nonlocal scattering for the 2-to-2 case.
-We refer the reader to \cite{zhao2025proof} for a comprehensive review on $2$-to-$2$ scattering.
+Recent works have elevated the Connected Wedge Theorem to a precise equivalence \cite{zhao2025proof,lima2025sufficientGCWT,caminiti2024holographic}.
+They show that the existence of $O(1/G_N)$ mutual information between the two input regions $V_1$ and $V_2$ is equivalent to the non-emptiness of a generalized bulk scattering region, denoted $\tilde{S}_E$.
+This region is defined as the intersection of the entanglement wedge of the union of input regions (with the wedges of individual input regions removed) and the entanglement wedge of the union of output regions (with the wedges of individual output regions removed).
+This provides a complete geometric characterization of quantum nonlocal scattering in the $2$-to-$2$ case.
+We refer the reader to \cite{zhao2025proof} for a comprehensive review.

-In this paper, we extend this analysis to general asymptotic $n$-to-$n$ scattering processes with $n>2$.
-A necessary condition for the connectedness of the input entanglement wedge $\mathcal{E}(V_1\cup\cdots\cup V_n)$ was previously derived in ref. \cite{may2022nton}. \begin{theorem} Under standard assumptions, if the $2$-to-all graph $\Gamma_{2\to \text{all}}$ is connected, then the entanglement wedge $\ewV$ is connected. \end{theorem} The $2$-to-all graph $\Gamma_{2\to \text{all}}$ is defined as the graph whose vertices $\{1, \cdots, n\}$ represent $n$ input regions $V_1,\cdots,V_n$.
-An edge $j-k$ between vertices $i$ and $j$ is inserted if
+In this paper, we extend these analyses to general asymptotic $n$-to-$n$ scattering processes with $n>2$, working exclusively in asymptotically $\mathrm{AdS}_3$ spacetimes whose dual conformal field theory lives on the cylindrical boundary $\mathbb{R}\times S^1$.

+A sufficient condition for the connectedness of the input entanglement wedge $\ewV:=\ew(V_1\cup\cdots\cup V_n)$ was previously derived in Ref.~\cite{may2022nton}:

+\begin{theorem} Under standard assumptions, if the $2$-to-all graph $\Gamma_{2\to \mathrm{all}}$ is connected, then the entanglement wedge $\ewV$ is connected. \end{theorem}
-where $J^\pm$ denotes the causal future/past in the bulk spacetime and $\ew$ denotes an entanglement wedge.